Introduction To Systems Thinking (For Practical People)

 - Reduce waste.

-Next, let’s analyze the two most common problems (events) of refrigerators:
+Next, let’s analyze the two most common problems (keyword: events) of refrigerators:

 - Wrong amount of food (either too much, not enough, or wrong ingredients)